wix-incubator/wix-rest-docs/guides/Identities.md

 Site owners can invite collaborators and assign them specific [user roles](https://support.wix.com/en/article/roles-permissions-overview) to control permissions.
 In this case, the methods that the app can access when making calls as a collaborator are limited by the collaborator's user roles.

 **Context**:
-- [Headless](https://dev.wix.com/docs/go-headless/getting-started/about-headless/about-wix-headless) flows can make calls as Wix Users.
+- [Headless](https://dev.wix.com/docs/go-headless/getting-started/about-headless/about-wix-headless) flows can make calls as Wix users.
 - Apps can make calls [on behalf of Wix users](https://dev.wix.com/docs/build-apps/develop-your-app/access/authentication/about-authentication#authentication-on-behalf-of-a-wix-user).

+**Example use cases**:
+- A headless site can make calls to Wix's APIs as a Wix user to edit store products, create a coupon, or create a bookings calendar.
+- An app can make calls to Wix's APIs on behalf of a Wix user to edit store products, create a coupon, or create a bookings calendar.
+These calls are authenticated with the Wix app identity, and XXX

 ## Wix app